bubnicbf/iphone-cam-lite/README.md

 # iphone-cam-lite

-lightweight tool for connecting my iphone to my Mac mini to use as a camera for Teams and Zoom meetings
+Lightweight helpers to use my iPhone as a webcam (Continuity Camera) on a Mac (tested on macOS Ventura+) for Zoom and Teams with no third-party drivers.

+## What this does

+- One-command launch for Zoom/Teams and auto-select **iPhone Camera** + **iPhone Microphone** via AppleScript UI scripting.
+- Quick checks for Continuity Camera prerequisites.
+- Optional `keepawake` to prevent macOS from sleeping during long calls.